-Establish contact and set expectations
+Establish contact and set realistic expectations

 Early on during any hospital admission, determine who the patient wishes the main point of contact to be.
 This is crucial because so much confusion can result if information is shared with multiple family members.
 Assign one volunteer who can then share information with the rest of the family.

 Ideally, during the first interaction, the assigned family member will already be present, but this may have to happen over the phone.
 In either case, establish what the diagnosis is, as well as the immediate treatment plan and prognosis.
 Give them an overview of any important decisions that the patient may need to make.
 Allow the family member to ask questions.

 Be sure to let them know that you’ll need them to be available to receive regular updates.
 Before going any further, confirm that they’re still the best contact, or whether they think another family member may be more appropriate, given the expectations.
 For instance, it could be better for you to be in communication with someone who lives close by and will be visiting regularly.

 Keep the assigned point of contact in the loop